What Makes a PDE AFO Unique?

 The PDE is the strut, which is prefabricated.

-The PDE slots into the calf shell and the foot and ankle section, which can be completely custom made and varies from patient to patient.
+The PDE slots into the calf shell and the foot and ankle section, which would be completely custom made and varies from patient to patient.

-Who is Appropritate for an AFO PDE Prescription?
+Who is appropriate for an AFO PDE Prescription?

 In most cases, AFO PDE are suitable for high–activity patients and commonly paediatrics.